kwstat/desplot/README.md

 * Stable, well-tested using lattice graphics.

 * Beta version using ggplot2 graphics.
+Note ggplot2 is about 4 times slower.

 ## Installation